 Adaptive management is a major and integral feature of alternatives B, C, and D in this EIS.
-The adaptive management approach would include statistically-valid long term monitoring to evaluate effectiveness of conservation actions.
+The adaptive management approach would include statistically valid long-term monitoring to evaluate effectiveness of conservation actions.
+Managers need to understand how MYLF populations that are persisting in spite of amphibian chytrid infection can continue to be protected and how they might contribute to restoring extirpated MYLF populations.
+Options for treating amphibian chytrid fungus in the field need to be explored.
+Scientific research allows for expansion of management activities.
 Stakeholders, such as the FWS, USFS, USGS, and CDFW would continue to be fully engaged.